contrapunctus-1/chronometrist/README.md

   3. Support for both mouse and keyboard
   4. Human errors in tracking are easily fixed by editing a plain text file
   5. Hooks to let you perform arbitrary actions when starting/stopping tasks
-  6. Built using timeclock.el in stock Emacs

 * Limitations
   1. No support (yet) for adding a task without clocking into it.
-  2. No support for concurrent tasks. (timeclock.el limitation)
+  2. No support for concurrent tasks.
-  3. Does not support all timeclock.el features (please make an issue or a PR)

 ## Installation
 You can get `chronometrist` from https://framagit.org/contrapunctus/chronometrist/